renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 Anyone could write a type that satisfies `Summable` to be able to use the `+` operator to sum two instances of that type.

-As an example, we can make a Summable Iterable so that we can *add* two Iterables:
+As an example, we can make a Summable kind of Iterable so that we can *add* two Iterables:

 > Notice that in Ceylon, you cannot add two Iterables with the `+` operator.
-The reason for that is that doing that would likely break the contract of `Summable` that the `+` operation should be associative.
+The reason why Ceylon seemingly lacks this functionality is that implementing `plus` for a generic Iterable would likely break the contract of `Summable` that requires that the `+` operation be associative.
   For example, { 1, 2 } + { 3 } would have to be the same as { 3 } + { 1, 2 }.
 In the definition of `MyList` below, we
   get around that fact by adding the constraints that `MyList` contains only `Integer`s and is always sorted, so that `MyList { 1, 2 } + MyList { 3 } == MyList { 3 } + MyList { 1, 2 }`.